waheedup74/message-app/README.md

 ## About

-The GSecure Message App is designed to enhance secure communication through encryption and self-destructive messages.
+The Secure Message App is designed to enhance secure communication through encryption and self-destructive messages.
 It's built using PHP and utilizes Composer for dependency management.

 ## Getting Started